 The U.S. standard label does not comply with EU labeling requirements.
-Detailed information on labeling requirements that apply from December 13, 2016 can be found in the USEU report on New EU food labeling rules as set out in the "Food Information to Consumers (FIC)" regulation 1169/2011.
+Detailed information on labeling requirements that apply since December 13, 2016 are available in the USEU report on New EU food labeling rules as set out in the "Food Information to Consumers (FIC)" regulation 1169/2011.
 This information can be supplemented by GAIN report "How to Comply with the EU's New Food Labeling Rules."
-The Spanish Federation of Food and Beverage Industries (FIAB) along with Spanish retailers associations (ASEDAS, ACES and ANGED) have published a guidance document for Regulation (EC) 1169/2011 compliance. • Language Requirements and Stickers The Government of Spain permits multi-language labeling and stickers; however, one of the languages must be Spanish.
+The Spanish Federation of Food and Beverage Industries (FIAB) along with Spanish retailers associations: ASEDAS (Spanish Association for Distributors and Supermarkets), ACES (Association of Spanish Supermarket Chains) and ANGED (National Association of Large Distributors) have published a guidance document for Regulation (EC) 1169/2011 compliance.
+Language Requirements and Stickers The Government of Spain permits multi-language labeling and stickers; however, one of the languages must be Spanish.
 U.S. food manufacturers or exporters are encouraged to contact their potential importer to learn the applicable labeling requirements.
-For non-packaged food, Regulation (EC) 1169/2011 provisions have been implemented at the national level by Royal Decree 126/2015.
+For non-packaged food, Regulation (EC) 1169/2011 provisions have been implemented at the national level by Royal Decree 126/2015 (Spanish language only).
 Other Specific Labelling Requirements: